guidugli/ansible-role-pihole_rootless/README.md

 Set the cache size for dnsmasq.
 Useful for increasing the default cache size or to set it to 0.
 Note that when DNSSEC is "true", then this setting is ignored.

+    #pihole_server_dnsip: 192.168.1.1

+If the server is using DHCP, this setting will configure DHCP client to add the specified IP as the first nameserver.
+It is recommended to use this option because slirp4netns is not working locally, and even if it works, the server would loose dns resolution during maintenance of PiHole service.

     #pihole_dnsmasq_user: pihole

 Allows changing the user that FTLDNS runs as.
 Default: pihole, some systems such as Synology NAS may require you to change this to root.